 Old mattresses have been dumped in city landfills for years.
 Yet all of the materials in them are recyclable.
 Today, few cities offer recycling options but it's still worth searching for a municipal program, a private recycler, or asking retailers.

-Across Canada, Sleep Country stores will donate any mattress in good condition to a local charity, or they'll have it recycled.
+Across Canada, Sleep Country stores will donate mattresses purchased at their stores and in good condition to a local charity, or they'll have it recycled.
 Ask about the "green" fee for this service.
 And, before you purchase any new mattress, always ask the retailer — no matter how big or small — if they'll recycle your old one.

 In the greater Toronto area, check out Recover Canada.
 They accept mattresses, box springs, and upholstered furniture for pickup or at drop-off depots — both have a fee.
 About 90 per cent of the materials can be diverted from the waste stream.